VIKASKT07/tech_news_/README.md

 # tech_news_
-web app which provides with various tech news around the world
+ai assistant web app which provides with various tech news around the world